tristanc/SysModels/README.md

 This is a Julia package for creating Systems Models.

-The code was written for modeling aspects of organizational security, and the package currently reflects this.
-Eventually, the goal is to move the security-specific code into its own SecModels package, leaving the generic systems modeling code here.
+The code was written for modelling aspects of organizational security, and the package currently reflects this.
+Eventually, the goal is to move the security-specific code into its own SecModels package, leaving the generic systems modelling code here.

-The code was written as part of the Productive Security project, and was used in several publications:
+The code was written as part of the [Productive Security](http://www.riscs.org.uk/?page_id=15) project, and was used in several publications:

 * Tristan Caulfield and David Pym.
 Improving security policy decisions with models. _Security & Privacy, IEEE_, 13(5):34–41, Sept 2015. doi:10.1109/MSP.2015.97.